 (Shazam! is always spelled with an exclamation point.
 I am thinking of spelling my name as Roger!)
 The metamorphosis was accompanied with a flash of lightening and a clap of thunder—no telephone booth required.
 They never explained whether Billy and Captain Marvel were physical variations of the same individual or two different individuals.
 Or was Captain Marvel the wizard in a different form?
 No one knows.

 Shazam! is an acronym: S for the wisdom of Solomon, H for the strength of Hercules, A for the stamina of Atlas, Z for the power of Zeus, A for the courage of Achilles, and M for the speed of Mercury.
 No one seemed to notice this strange mix of Greek and Roman mythology, and even a Hebrew king thrown in.
 Or, that the wizard, himself, did not seem to have these qualities.
-The Seven Deadly Enemies of Man are the Catholic cardinal sins.
+The Seven Deadly Enemies of Man are simply the Catholic cardinal sins.
 A synopsis of this origin of Billy’s power began each comic book.
 Saying Shazam! again changed Captain Marvel back to Billy.

 I took all of this to heart.
 I remember vividly sitting on the back steps of our East Lansdowne home on a summer day trying to say Shazam! all different ways: SHA-zum, sha-ZAAM, sh-AH-zum.
 Surely, it wasn’t working because I wasn’t saying it right, so I kept trying.
 It was a long afternoon.

 I even tried to copy Captain Marvel’s cape.
 His skimpy cape, no bigger than a modest bath towel, simply draped a few inches over a thick rope around his neck.
 I tried tying a piece of clothesline around my neck and a real towel, but it immediately fell off.
-I was lucky not to accidentally hang myself.
+I was lucky not to have hung myself.
 I gave up, thinking it would never stay on while flying.
 If only I could get that Shazam! right.
 I am still trying. ss-HASEM?
 Nope, no lightening flash.